hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 #### Office of CEO

 The Office of CEO space needs access to billing across the entire company.
-They may also use HPE GreenLake for Private Cloud to run some virtual machines.
+They may also use HPE GreenLake for Private Cloud Enterprise to run some virtual machines.
 Finally, they occasionally run some AI on internal data.

 ![](/img/office-of-ceo-space-resources.png)